Protecting against blast

 Protecting against large devices with polycarbonate instead of glass is tempting, especially when the machine operator wants large viewing areas, so large windows.
 Large panels of thin polycarbonate provide no realistic protection against a large device because they will readily distort and blow out of place, fracture or even tear.

-This optimistic roller systems was made for "verification" in Angola.
-The carrier has good polycarbonate visibility but is not appropriately armoured above, but the same machine is shown below with good armour but poor visibility.
+This optimistic roller systems was made for 'verification' in Angola.
+The carrier above has good polycarbonate visibility but is not appropriately armoured.
+The same machine is shown below with good armour but poor visibility.

 Protecting against shaped charges